 Unfortunately, your about page also probably has the highest bounce rate on your website.
 This means that your site visitors are leaving after viewing just one page.
 That’s why it’s especially important to put in the extra work to take it to the next level.
-To help you out, we put together our five best tips for creating an “About Us” page that’s bound to impress and interest all your site visitors and potential clients.
+To help you out, we put together our five best tips for creating an “About Us” page that’s bound to impress and attract potential clients.

 You should take every possible opportunity on your site to urge visitors to contact you, join a mailing list or make an appointment, as these are the main end goals of having a website.
 What you urge them to do may be different for every firm, but you should still have some sort of next step in place.
 If left with nothing else to do, visitors will likely just leave even if they’ve enjoyed your website.

-In the example below, Twenty Over Ten client Financial Planning Done Right, includes three actionable CTAs at the bottom of their “Who We Are” page.
+In the example below, Twenty Over Ten client Mark Sharp, includes three actionable CTAs at the bottom of the “Who We Are” tab on the “About” page.
 By doing this, they’ve given visitors a natural progression towards taking further steps with their firm – schedule a meeting, learn more about what they provide, or access premium content.

-This is also often times described as integrating your unique selling proposition into the page.
+This is also oftentimes described as integrating your unique selling proposition into the page.
 Every advisor has a different reason for getting started in the business and your personal story is part of what helps you deliver value to a customer in a way that other competitors can’t provide.
-Your background, mission, awards won and education all provide details about you, your unique experiences and your skills that set you apart from other advisors.
+Your background, mission, awards won and education all provide details about you, your unique experiences and the skills that set you apart from other advisors.

 There’s a reason you felt compelled to start your own financial planning business instead of just joining another firm, and it wasn’t to be exactly like every other financial advisor, right?
 Ask yourself this – what are your firm’s one or two differentiating factors?
 Really focus on these throughout your “About Us” page.
 Your site visitors are there to find out more about what you can deliver to them that other firms can’t.
 You should be able to answer this in a couple of sentences.
 The good thing is that there is no right or wrong answer here.
 Maybe it’s that you offer fee-only services or maybe you place a focus on socially conscious investing.